Data Synchronization

 provides a multi-machine concurrent solution, as shown in the figure below.

-command as the master, and defines multiple worker nodes by setting option --worker
+command as the master and defines multiple worker nodes by setting the --worker

-(manager node itself also serve as a worker node).
-JuiceFS will split the workload distribute to Workers for distributed synchronization.
+option (the manager node also serves as a worker node).
+JuiceFS splits the workload and distributes it to workers for distributed synchronization.
 This increases the amount of data that can be processed per unit time, and the total bandwidth is also multiplied.

-When using distributed syncing, you should configure SSH logins so that the manager can access all worker nodes without password, if SSH port isn't the default 22, you'll also have to include that in the manager's ~/.ssh/config
+When using distributed syncing, you should configure SSH logins so that the manager can access all worker nodes without a password.
+If the SSH port is not the default 22, you need to include that in the manager's ~/.ssh/config

 .
-Manager will distribute the JuiceFS Client to all worker nodes, so they should all use the same architecture to avoid running into compatibility problems.
+The manager will distribute the JuiceFS Client to all worker nodes, so they should all use the same architecture to avoid compatibility problems.

 For example, to synchronize data between two object storage services: